Andrew Yeo's Headshot

 Department

-As part of the Bridging the Gap network, Dr. Yeo is a firm believer in connecting academic theory with policy relevant research.
-He is a former term member of the Council on Foreign Relations and a member of the National Committee on North Korea.
-He contributes to the Washington Post’s Monkey Cage blog, and has appeared or been quoted in a variety of media outlets including MSNBC, Channel News Asia, CBS radio, Voice of America, RTHK-Hong Kong, The New York Times Magazine, Wall Street Journal, Washington Post, The Diplomat, and Foreign Affairs.
+Dr. Yeo is a former term member of the Council on Foreign Relations and a member of the National Committee on North Korea.
+He was awarded the Young Faculty Scholar's Award from Catholic University in 2013.
+He is a two-time recipient of a U.S. Fulbright scholar award conducting research as a senior scholar in the Philippines in 2020 and as a graduate student in South Korea in 2005-2006.
 He received his Ph.D. in Government from Cornell University, and BA in Psychology and International Studies magna cum laude, from Northwestern University.

 Honors and Appointments